tls-inspector/tls-inspector/tls-inspector/Localization/README.md

 # Localization

-TLS Inspector supports multiple languages through the code located here.
+DNS Inspector supports multiple languages through the code located here.

-Most of the text seen in the TLS Inspector application, such as labels on buttons and dialog messages, are localized strings which are loaded in from a dictionary at launch time.
+Most of the text seen in the DNS Inspector application, such as labels on buttons and dialog messages, are localized strings which are loaded in from a dictionary at launch time.

 Items are mapped from a fixed key to the translated string.
 The key is typically the English